public-awesome/stargaze/docs/proto/proto-docs.md

 <a name="publicawesome.stargaze.globalfee.v1.MsgUpdateParamsResponse"></a>

 ### MsgUpdateParamsResponse
-MsgUpdateParamsResponse is the response for executiong a module's params update.
+MsgUpdateParamsResponse is the response for executing a module's params update.